 Unlike horror games or violent combat games, which operate within the bounds of mutual combat or survival, No Mercy has no moral ambiguity.
 The victims are not adversaries, they are targets.
 They are your family members.
 And they cannot fight back.

-What defenders of such games miss, or choose to ignore, is that this isn’t about being “offended.”
-This is about how systems of media and entertainment are used to normalize some of the most violent crimes imaginable.
+Defenders of these games miss the point—or choose to ignore it.
+This debate isn’t about offense.
+It’s about how media and entertainment normalize some of the most violent crimes imaginable.

 Rape is not a plot device.
 It is not fantasy.
 It is one of the most violent, traumatic, and humiliating experiences a human being, particularly women, can endure.